BelmY/webpadlock/README.md

 ![Login failed](/img/warnings.jpg)

 The output will be **Device not allowed**, of course.
-Because
+Because of

     WARNING: Certificate/Host name mismatch.

-The example certificate does not match your hostname, ok.
+Fair enough, the example certificate does not match your hostname.
 But the token claims are displayed anyways.

-If you want to dig deeper, you can run a local instance of the remote server, set your own CA and the appropiate certificate.
+If you want to dig deeper, you can run a local instance of the remote server, setup your own CA and the appropiate certificate for your hosts.

 ## Description